erbmatr/kayak/README.md

-# **🧭 Kayak — Smart Trip Recommender**
+# **🧭 Kayak smart trip recommender**
 A data-driven prototype to inspire your next getaway.

 ### **Overview**
-This project explores how real-time data can enhance the travel experience by identifying the best places to visit in France, based on a combination of weather conditions and hotel quality.
+This project explores how data can enhance the travel experience by identifying the best places to visit in France, based on a combination of weather conditions and hotel quality.

-Designed as a proof of concept for Kayak, the travel search platform, it aims to go beyond price comparisons — helping users decide where to go, and when.
+Designed as a proof of concept for Kayak, the travel search platform, it aims to go beyond price comparisons helping users decide where to go, and when.

 ### **Why this project?**
 Trip planning is exciting… but also overwhelming.
 Most people hesitate because they lack trusted, relevant, and personalized information.

-To address this, I created a system that combines live weather forecasts and hotel reviews to dynamically highlight the most attractive destinations — in real time.
+To address this, I created a system that combines live weather forecasts and hotel reviews to dynamically highlight the most attractive destinations.

 Whether you're chasing sunshine or charming cities, the goal is to answer one simple question: